The Surgery

 Your ability to return to work depends on many factors, such as the nature of your work.
 If you do office work, you should be able to return sooner than someone with a physically demanding job.
 A survey of living liver donors showed 50% of donors were back to work within four weeks.
 About 75% were on the job within eight weeks, and all of them were back to work within 12 weeks.
 For your purposes, you might plan on 12 weeks and hope for something shorter.

-Medical Risks of Living Donation Surgery
+Medical Risks After Living Donation Surgery

 There are risks to the donor during and after the surgery.
 Unlike most other surgeries, you — the patient — are actually in excellent health when undergoing surgery.
 Therefore, the risks are attributable to the surgery itself and the removal of a portion of your liver and possibly your gallbladder.
-These risks are small and manageable, but in the interest of full disclosure, here are some of the possible complications and consequences:
+These risks are small and manageable, but in the interest of full disclosure, here are some of the possible complications:

 - Complications.
 Medical research shows as many as 40% of living liver donors have some form of complication shortly after surgery.
 The complications include infection of the incision, allergic reaction to the tape used to bind the incision, minor bleeding, urinary tract infection, and blockage of the intestine.
 A bile leak is another common form of complication for liver donors.
+Minor complications usually resolve on their own.

 - Reoperation.
 Some complications may be significant enough that you need to go back into surgery.
 Research shows reoperation occurs in 2% or less of donations.
 Examples of major complications that require reoperation include incisional hernia, bleeding, reduced or stopped bile flow, and bile leakage.